-Rowan C MartindaleAssistant Professor (starting Fall 2014), Department of Geological Sciences, Jackson School of Geosciences
+Rowan C MartindaleAssistant Professor, Department of Geological Sciences, Jackson School of Geosciences

-*I am looking for prospective undergraduate and graduate students to join my research group!
-The lab will be involved with many paleontological, geobiological, and sedimentological projects so please contact me if think you may be interested in joining the group.*
+I am a new Assistant Professor at UT Austin (Fall 2014), while I get my UT website sorted out, please find information about my past, current, and future areas of research on my Harvard website: www.people.fas.harvard.edu/~rmartindale.
+I am looking for prospective undergraduate and graduate students to join my research group!
+The lab is already involved with many paleontological, geobiological, and sedimentological projects so please contact me if think you may be interested in joining the group.*

 Areas of Expertise

 Triassic and Jurassic reef paleoecology, mass extinctions (Triassic-Jurassic, 201 Ma), carbon cycle perturbation events in deep time, ocean acidification in deep time, invertebrate paleontology (corals, sponges, algae, microbes), Mesozoic marine communities and ecosystems, exceptional fossil preservation, paleoecology, carbonate petrography, warm-water and cool-water carbonate (eco)systems, low-temperature geochemistry.